MichaelFrieze/react-contact-manager/README.md

 import Test from './components/test/Test';
 ```

+---

-Also, here are a some other ways to fix problems.
+### Also, here are some other ways to fix problems.

 If you are having problems with `npm start` then you might need to kill a process.
 First, use `lsof` on port `3000` to see if anything is running:
 ```bash